Advice for Women Travelers:

 because it's going to affect your travels in some way (forest fire,

 hurricane, strike), or just because you're curious.
-I use Yahoo

-If you on Twitter or Facebook,
+If you are on Twitter you consider

-sites, for easy access while on the road - and it also provides an easy
+while on the road - and it also provides an easy way to tweet out or to

-way to tweet out or to post a complaint or a compliment as the experience
+post a complaint or a compliment as the experience is happening:

 - National parks, national forests or state parks you plan on visiting